 It may seem like a hassle to arrange, but the stress-relieving benefits you’ll get will far outweigh the inconvenience or effort.

-For example, if a friend can keep your older adult company while you run errands or visit your own doctor, that’s a huge help.
+For example, if a friend can keep an older adult company while you run errands or visit your own doctor, that’s a huge help.

-Or, consider hiring a companion to do activities or sit with your older adult a few hours each week.
+Or consider hiring a companion to do activities with your older adult or to sit with them a few hours each week.

-Local community service and faith organizations may also have volunteer programs where they visit with older adults, giving you time to take a nap or get coffee with a friend.
+Local community service and faith organizations may also have volunteer programs that involve visiting with older adults, giving you time to take a nap or get coffee with a friend.

 6. “Nobody looks after her as well as I can.”

-It’s true that you know your older adult best and have created the care routines that keep them safe, comfortable, and happy.
+You indeed know older adults best – and have created care routines that keep them safe, comfortable, and happy.

-But you’re not looking for someone to completely replace you, you’re just looking for help so you can get a little time to recharge.
+But you’re not looking for someone to replace you completely, you’re just looking for help so you can get a little time to recharge.

-It’s very common to experience guilt and anxiety around having someone else care for your older adult.
+It’s very common to experience guilt and anxiety around having someone else care for an older adult.

 To help you get used to the idea, focus on the long-term benefits you’ll gain and the added social interaction your older adult will get.